-- 1. The Company may grant a securities loan, which can be terminated at any time, on behalf of the UCITS Fund to a securities borrower at a market rate after transfer of sufficient collateral pursuant to Section 200 Paragraph 2 KAGB.
-The market value of securities to be lent, combined with the market value of those securities already lent on behalf of the UCITS Fund to the same securities borrower, including its group companies within the meaning of Section 290 of German Commercial Code (Handelsgesetzbuch), may not exceed 10 percent of the value of the UCITS Fund's assets. - 2.
-If the collateral for the securities transferred by the securities borrower is provided as credit balances, the credit balances must be maintained in blocked accounts in accordance with Section 200 Paragraph 2 Sentence 3 No. 1 KAGB.
-Alternatively, the Company may make use of the option to invest these credit balances in the currency of the credit balance in the following assets: - a) in high-quality bonds issued or guaranteed by the German Federal Government, a German state, the European Union, a member state of the European Union or its local authorities, another state that is a party to the Agreement on the European Economic Area or another state, - b) in short-term money market funds in accordance with the guidelines adopted by BaFin on the basis of Section 4 Paragraph 2 KAGB, or - by way of a repurchase agreement with a financial institution that guarantees the repayment of the accrued balance at any time the requirements of Sections 200 and 201 KAGB, if the regulations governing this system guarantee that investors' interests are upheld and the right of termination at any time under Paragraph 1 remains unaffected.
+- 1. The Company may grant a securities loan, which can be terminated at any time, on behalf of the UCITS Fund to a securities borrower at a market rate after transfer of sufficient collateral pursuant to § 200 paragraph 2 KAGB.
+The market value of securities to be lent, combined with the market value of those securities already lent on behalf of the UCITS Fund to the same securities borrower, including its group companies within the meaning of Section 290 of the German Commercial Code (Handelsgesetzbuch), may not exceed 10 percent of the value of the UCITS Fund's assets. - 2.
+If collateral for the securities transferred by the securities borrower is provided as credit balances, the credit balances must be maintained in blocked accounts in accordance with Section 200 Paragraph 2 Sentence 3 No. 1 KAGB.
+Alternatively, the Company may make use of the option to invest these credit balances in the currency of the credit balance in the following assets: - a) in high-quality bonds issued or guaranteed by the German Federal Government, a German state, the European Union, a member state of the European Union or its local authorities, another state that is a party to the Agreement on the European Economic Area or another state, - b) in short-term money market funds in accordance with the guidelines adopted by BaFin on the basis of Section 4 Paragraph 2 KAGB, or - c) by way of a reversed repurchase agreement with a financial institution that guarantees the repayment of the accrued balance at any time.